There is a true glory and a true honor: the glory of duty done------the honor of the integrity of principle

 We'd like to thank Marion Lambert, John Adams and

-Jubal Early Camp 556 for allowing us to participate.
+the Jubal Early Camp 556 for allowing us to participate.

 with a project that's very dear to us.
 JD Spivey